Windows OS Hub

 Contents:

-• What is SID (Windows Security Identifier)?
+• What is a Security Identifier (SID) in Windows?

-• How to Find a Local User Security Identifier (SID)?
+• How to Find a Local User Security Identifier (SID)

 S-1-5-21–489056535-1467421822-2524099697–1231

-• 489056535-1467421822-2524099697– this is the unique identifier of the domain that issued the SID (this part will be the same for all objects in the same domain):
+• 21-489056535-1467421822-2524099697– this is the unique identifier of the domain that issued the SID.
+This part will be the same for all objects within the same domain

 • 1231 – the object’s relative security identifier (RID).
 It starts at 1000 and increases by 1 for each new object.
-Issued by a domain controller with FSMO role RID Master.
+Issued by a domain controller with the FSMO role RID Master.

 There are so-called Well-known SIDs in Windows.
 These are the SIDs for built-in users and groups on any Windows computer.
 For example: